Exactech Lawsuit for Defective Knee Replacements

 The polyethylene component is a plastic insert between the tibial tray and the femoral component.
 It cushions the knee joint.

-When a knee or ankle replacement unit is implanted, the surgeon first makes an incision in your leg to reach the bones that need replacement.
+When a knee or ankle replacement unit is inserted, the surgeon first makes an incision in your leg to reach the bones that need replacement.

 After that, they'll close up the incision with stitches or staples.
 In some cases, they may use a drain to prevent fluid buildup.